-Table 2: October 2019 summary of Indicated and Inferred mineral resources for the Toral property reported at a 4.0% Zn equivalent cutoff grade (including Pb and Ag credits) and estimated grade and tonnages at the various cut-off grades.
-Figures are rounded to reflect the accuracy of the estimate and as such totals may not cast.
+Table 2: Summary of 2020 mineral resources for the Toral property reported at a 4.0% Zn equivalent cut-off grade (including Pb and Ag credits) and estimated grade and tonnages at the various cut-off grades.
+Figures are rounded to reflect the accuracy of the estimations.